Urology Billing Services in New Mexico

 Every NM payer has specific rules for urology claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial urology claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial urology claims.
 We know their NM specific fee schedules, prior authorization requirements for urology procedures, and their appeal timelines when claims are denied.
 52000 changes based on additional procedures performed.
 Wrong code selection is the #1 urology denial cause.

-Centennial Care routes urology patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes urology patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own urology authorization and billing rules that we manage.

-Novitas Solutions processes Medicare urology claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around bilateral modifier usage to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare urology claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around bilateral modifier usage to prevent medical necessity denials.

 Denial Prevention for New Mexico Urology